uw-loci/JCollider/readme_api_changes.txt

 This document tries to help updating code that uses old versions of JCollider.

+API changes from v0.35 to v0.36
+	- in class de.sciss.jcollider.
+OSCResponderNode
+		dropping IOException from remove()

+		to compile you might need to remove old try ...Êcatch( IOException e ) ... clauses.

 API changes from v0.28 to v0.29
 	- in class de.sciss.jcollider.OSCMultiResponder
 		not subclass of OSCReceiver anymore. new constructor: